pedro00dk/willow/tracers/java/README.md

 ### Cloud Function

 Before running the deploy command, you must login to your gcp account and `gcloud config set` for `project` and `function/region`.
-You can also change the make command to set these properties.
+You can also change the make command to configure deployment options.

 This is a java 11 cloud function, it requires previous alpha registration to be able to use the java 11 runtime.